 Shipping

 If you do end up buying something that needs to be shipped, you have a few options.
-If you are shopping at a high-end store, often they will offer to pack and ship it for you.
+If you are shopping at a high-end store, often they will offer to pack and ship it for you (for a price).

 If you want to DIY it, I recommend going to a place that can help you pack it (assuming you aren’t stocking packing materials in your luggage).
 Look for a Mail Boxes Etc (we used the one in Condesa and they were great) or Centro de Envio FedEx near you.